GaglianoTaliun-Lab/lava_protocol/README.md

-# lava_protocol
+# LAVA
-Local Analysis of [co]Variant Association (LAVA, Werme et al.) Analysis
+This tutorial will show you how to use Local Analysis of [co]Variant Association (LAVA, Werme et al.) Analysis to estimate local genetic correlation between coronary artery disease (CAD) and Alzheimer's disease (AD).

+## Local genetic correlation between AD and CAD
+Following the steps of the original [LAVA tutorial]{https://github.com/josefin-werme/LAVA}, I prepared the following files for input.
+- ***Summary statistics*** for the traits of interest.
+For CAD, I downloaded the summary statistics from the [CARDIoGRAMplusC4D Consortium]{http://www.cardiogramplusc4d.org/data-downloads/} 1000 Genomes-based GWAS.
+I used summary statistics for Alzheimer’s dementia from [Iris Jansen et al., 2019]{https://www.nature.com/articles/s41588-018-0311-9}, which are available for download from the [CNCR CTGlab]{https://ctg.cncr.nl/software/summary_statistics}.
+- ***Reference genome***.
+I used a reference genome of European ancestry, downloaded from the [CNCR CTGlab]{https://ctg.cncr.nl/software/magma}.
+- ***Sample overlap*** (optional).
+This file was left out of my analysis since there was no likely overlap between cohorts used for the two GWAS and the reference genome.
+- ***Locus definition file***.
+- ***Input info file***
+Note: the genomic build of all input files must match.
+Use [LiftOver]{https://genome.ucsc.edu/cgi-bin/hgLiftOver/} for genomic build conversion.
+Here, both summary statistics and the reference genome are in build GRChr37/hg19.

-# lava.R : analysis script for running LAVA across all genomic loci
+## lava.R : analysis script for running LAVA across all genomic loci
-This R script runs bivariate genetic correlation analysis across all genomic loci in the locus file which you've provided.
-If you are interested in analysing the local rg between a large amount of phenotypes, it is best to use a cluster computer.
+This [R script]{https://github.com/GaglianoTaliun-Lab/lava_protocol/blob/main/lava.R} runs a bivariate genetic correlation analysis across all genomic loci in the locus file which you've provided.
+It is best to use a cluster computer when analysing the local rg between a large amount of phenotypes.
 The script can be called from the command line:

 ```
 lava.R "g1000_eur" "test.loci" "input.info.file" "sample.overlap.file" "cad;alz" "cad.alz"